Serpent seed: Medieval Judaism

 The teaching also appeared in medieval Judaica.
 In his 1957 book Cain: Son of the Serpent, David Max Eichhorn traces the belief that Cain was the son of the union between the serpent and Eve back to early Jewish Midrashic texts which were composed between 800 CE and 1200 CE.
 Eichhorn identified rabbis who wrote about the topic, including a 9th-century book titled Pirke De-Rabbi Eliezer and the Zohar.
-In their version, Adam's first wife was Lilith and his second wife was Eve.
+In their version of the serpent seed doctrine, Adam's first wife was Lilith and his second wife was Eve.
 Lilith became possessed by the spirit of God's wife and rebelled against Adam and became the mother of all demons.
-Eve was subsequently seduced by the serpent and became the mother a race of evil men.
+Eve was subsequently seduced by the serpent and became the mother of a race of evil men.

 A later folk-version of the serpent seed doctrine was somewhat widespread in European Christianity during the Middle Ages and it ascribed the ancestry of legendary monsters such as Grendel to Cain.

-The Aramaic Targum Pseudo-Jonathan contains passages referencing the serpent seed concept.
+The Aramaic text Targum Pseudo-Jonathan contains passages which refer to the serpent seed concept.
 The targum was referenced by Rabbi Menahem Recanati (1250–1310) in his Perush 'Al ha-Torah.
 The age of the writing is disputed.
-A 2006 analysis by Beverly Mortensen dates Targum Pseudo-Jonathan to the 4th century and regards it as a manual for kohanim.
-Gavin McDowell's analyses suggested the document was created in the early 1200s because it includes excerpts from writings from the 1100s.
+A 2006 analysis by Beverly Mortensen dates the Targum Pseudo-Jonathan to the 4th century and she regards it as a manual for kohanim.
+Gavin McDowell's analyses suggested that the document was created in the early 1200s because it includes excerpts from writings which date back to the 1100s.

-In Targum Pseudo-Jonathan, the serpent is an angelic being named Samael.
+In the Targum Pseudo-Jonathan, the serpent is an angelic being who is named Samael.

-And again, in Targum Pseudo-Jonathan..
+And again, in the Targum Pseudo-Jonathan..

 So Adam knew his wife Eve/Hava, who desired the Angel (Samael), aka "The Serpent, Satan & The Destroyer" in Judaism & Talmudic Lore.
 And then she bore Kain.
 In one account Samael is also believed to be the father of Cain, as well as the partner of Lilith.
 The relationship between Samael and Lilith is depicted in the Sigil of Baphomet, the official insignia of the Church of Satan.